Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Federated Learning Policies

 \section{Federated Learning Policies}

 In this section we review the main characteristics of synchronous and asynchronous federated learning policies, and introduce our novel semi-synchronous policy.
-We compare these approaches under two evaluation criteria: convergence time and communication cost.
-Rate of convergence is expressed in terms of \textit{parallel processing time}, that is, the time it takes the federation to compute a community model with all the learners running in parallel.
+Figure~\ref{fig:TrainingPolicies} sketches their training execution flow.
+We compare these approaches under three evaluation criteria: convergence time, communication cost and energy cost.
+Rate of convergence is expressed in terms of \textit{parallel processing time}, that is, the time it takes the federation to compute a community model of a given accuracy with all the learners running in parallel.
 Communication cost is measured in terms of \textit{update requests}, that is, the number of local models sent from any learner to the controller during training.
-Each learner also receives a community model after each request.
-So the total number of models exchanged is twice the update requests.
+Each learner also receives a community model after each request, so the total number of models exchanged is twice the update requests.
+Energy cost is based on the \textit{cumulative processing time} (total wall-clock time across learners required to compute the community model) and on the energy efficiency of each learner (e.g., GPU, CPU).
+Table~\ref{tbl:TrainingPoliciesCharacteristics} summarizes our findings (cf. Section~\ref{sec:Experiments}).